 Q. Is estrogen found in food?

-A. Phytoestrogens, or plant estrogens, are found in
+A. Phytoestrogens are found in

 food, but estrogen itself is not found in any significant amount in common